| | | |

 In my book, Designing a Life: From House to Haven, I break down how to tackle design with purpose and intention.
 Designing a home isn’t just about finishes and materials.
 It is about solving a problem or meeting a goal for your family!

-With that in mind, let’s take a look at a couple of ways I’ve done that in my past kitchen designs.
+With that in mind, today I’m using 3 real life examples of ways I’ve done that in my past kitchen designs.
+It’s interesting to see how kitchen design trends have changed from 2013 until now!

 My First Custom Kitchen Design

 In our previous home, our house fire forced me into designing a custom kitchen.
-This was my first experience with designing a room from scratch and it is also what made me fall in love with haven making!
+This was my first experience with designing a room from scratch and it is also what made me fall in love with home design!

 You can see more of our last kitchen here, however we moved before I really got into blogging.
 Oh, how I wish I had more of this space documented!